 Please refer via 2WW if criteria are met

 Referrals for cervical conditions that cannot be managed in primary care should be sent to gynaecology via e-referral.

-Referrals for colposcopy cannot be made via e-referral and should usually be made directly as a result of an abnormal cervical smear via the smear program.
+UHB: eRS not available.
+These referrals are usually made directly as a result of an abnormal cervical smear via the smear program.